 It is actually not difficult to refinance with no money down, even if you are not doing a cash out refinance.
 The key is having enough equity in your home to cover the closing costs on the new loan.
 When you buy a new house and get a loan, the lender has many costs that you are charged to get a new loan.
 You have to pay origination fees, interest, insurance, recording fees, appraisal fees and more.
 Those costs usually end up being about 3% of the loan amount.
 If you are refinancing those costs are about the same as is if you were buying a brand new house.
 Not only must you factor in how much your previous mortgage was when calculating if you can refinance with no money down, you have to factor in these closing costs as well.

 The appraisal is the most important factor when refinancing a mortgage.
 The appraisal is what most banks will use to determine the value of your home and what value the new loan will be based on.
 If your home is appraised at $100,000 and the maximum loan to value ratio your bank will allow is 75%, then your loan cannot be more than $75,000 ($100,000 x .75).

 When you are buying a home an appraiser has a value to base his appraisal on; the purchase price.
-But when you are refinancing the appraiser does not have a value to base the appraisal off of.
+But when you are refinancing the appraiser does not have a value to base the appraisal from.
 This can lead to a wide range of appraisal values in my experience low appraisals.
 I have had two appraisals in the last two years come in very low on rental properties I was refinancing.
 If your appraisal comes in low, there is not a lot you can do to change it.
 You can try having your lender challenge the appraisal, but many times the appraiser won’t change his value.
 If you choose not to refinance after a low appraisal, your lender will most likely charge you for the appraisal, which can run $300 to $600.